Digital implementations of deep feature extractors are intrinsically informative: Information retention in scattering CNNs over LCA groups

 The results in this section are based on scattering-specific ideas from \cite{mallat2012group,czaja2019analysis,zou2020graph}, which we combine with analogs for sumset-estimates based on ideas from \cite{ruzsa1999analog}, \cite[Section 2.4]{tao2006additive}.

 The modulus shifts part of the frequency content of a signal towards a neighborhood of $\mathds{1}_G\in \widehat{G}$.
 It is hence natural to assume that the output-generating filter $\chi$ satisfies a low-pass condition (which, by \eqref{eq: Littlewood-Paley condition}, is equivalent to a high-pass condition on the filters $\Psi$) with the intention that this makes the scattering CNN more informative \cite{mallat2012group,wiatowski2017energy,czaja2019analysis}. \begin{assumption} Let $\Gamma_\Psi:=\widehat{G}\setminus \bigcup_{\psi \in \Psi} \{\xi \in \widehat{G}~|~\widehat{\psi}(\xi)\neq 0\}$.
-We assume that $\Gamma_\Psi$ is a neighborhood of $\mathds{1}_{G}\in\widehat{G}$. \end{assumption} The next theorem confirms the intuition that the extracted features tend to carry more energy if the frequency gap $\Gamma_\Psi$ of the high-pass filters $\Psi$ is rather large.
-This relates to the fact that the output-generating low-pass filter $\chi$ then captures more information of the processed signal.
+We assume that $\Gamma_\Psi$ is a neighborhood of $\mathds{1}_{G}\in\widehat{G}$. \end{assumption} The next theorem confirms the intuition that the extracted features tend to carry more energy when the frequency gap $\Gamma_\Psi$ is large and the Fourier supports of $\Psi$ are uniformly small.
+Part of this stems from the low-pass filter $\chi$ capturing more signal information, though the full picture is more nuanced.

 \begin{theorem} Let $G$ be compact.
 If there exists $S\in \N$ with $\#\supp(\widehat{\psi})\leq S$ ($\psi \in \Psi$), then, for all $f \in L^2(G)$, $N\in \N$,